HeringtonPress/HeringtonPress.github.io/systems/olc/olc_classes/orthodox-wizard.md

 ### Orthodox Spells
 **1. Lock**
 R: 50' T: [dice] creatures or objects D: 10 minutes
 Non-living object closes and becomes locked.
 If the object is a door, chest, or similar object, it will slam shut, dealing [sum] damage to any creature passing through it and then trapping them.
 This spell works on things that aren't technically portals (for example, a sword could be locked in its scabbard).
-Requires Str 10 + [dice]x4 to open.
+Requires a save vs [dice]x4 to open.
 Alternatively, this spell can be cast on a creature's orifice.
 The creature gets a Save to resist, and another Save at the end of each of its turns.

 **2. Knock**
 R: 50' T: [dice] objects D: 0
 Object is opened.
 Doors are flung wide, locks are broken, shackles are bent open, belts come undone.
-Treat this as a Strength check made with Str 10 + [dice]x4.
 If target is an armoured creature, Save or armour falls off.
-If target is an unarmoured creature, Save or vomit for 1d4 rounds.
+If target is an unarmoured creature, Save or be sick for 1d4 rounds.

 **3. Grease**
 R: 50' T: object, surface D: [dice]x2 rounds
 Can be cast directly on a creature or [sum]10' x 10' surfaces.
-Creatures moving across the area must Save vs Dexterity or drop held objects, or, if moving, drop prone.
+Creatures moving across the area must Save or drop held objects, or, if moving, drop prone.

 **4. Force Field**
 R: 10' T: plane or sphere D: concentration
 Creates a shimmering force field, 10‘x10’, centered up to 10' away.
-Alternatively, create a sphere centered on the caster 5' in diameter (large enough for the caster and +1 person).
+Alternatively, create a sphere centered on the caster 5' in diameter (large enough for the caster and 1 person).
 The force field has [sum] HP.
 All attacks against it hit.

 **5. Levitate**
 R: 50' T: creature object D: concentration
 You will an object to raise, lower, or hover.
 You cannot move the object horizontally, and you cannot move it more than 10' per turn.
 Maximum weight is [dice]x500 lbs.
 Lasts as long as you concentrate, but you take 1d6 psychic damage per round after [dice]x3 rounds.

 **6. Magic Missile**
-R: 200' T: creature D: 0 Target takes [sum] + [dice] damage, no Save.
+R: 200' T: creature D: 0
+Target takes [sum] + [dice] damage.
 As an Orthodox Wizard, your spell is unique to you, and can be any colour, shape, or pattern you describe.

 **7. Feather Fall**
 R: 10’ T: [dice] creatures or objects D: 0